Adetune/VanArsdel-and-its-competitors-market-share-analysis-for-year-2017-/README.md

 # VanArsdel and its Competitors
-# Sales and Market Share Analysis for year 2017
+# Sales and Market Share Analysis for year 2017.
-## Excel to Power BI Project usihg ETL Process
+## Excel to Power BI Project using ETL Process

 ![excel-to-powerbi-animated-diagram](assets/images/excel_pbi.png)